rockettheme/docs/Docs/technical_tips/blogging/best_platform_for_blogging.md

 ### Squarespace

 [Squarespace][square] is a relatively new face in the world of content delivery.
-While it isn't an open and freely distributed platform, it does have quite a lot going for it that bloggers might find appealing.
+While it is not an open and freely distributed platform, it does have quite a lot going for it that bloggers might find appealing.

 For one, the CMS and hosting is all bundled together.
 You can not host a Squarespace site on your own server, so you will need to pay a monthly fee for that privilege.
 As a positive, you gain the simplicity and reliability of having a platform that is built from the ground up to work properly, regardless of shifts in load or demand.